xonsh/scipy-2019-tutorial/tutorial.md

 --

-Note that not all streams must be passes in, but the prior streams must be passed in if the latter ones are.
+Note that not all streams must be passed in, but the prior streams must be passed in if the latter ones are.
 For example, if you want to use `stdout` you have to accept `stdin` but not `stderr`.